 You have the right to challenge a tax assessment that you dispute by using specialized tax courts.
 A Maryland Tax Court litigation attorney in Rockville might be able to help you if your appeals reach the U.S. Tax Court or Maryland Tax Court.

-While it is possible to resolve these differences within the IRS, payors always have the option to request an appeal without litigation.
-All taxpayers experiencing a tax controversy have the right to request an appeal with the IRS Independent Office of Appeals for federal cases or the Comptroller’s Office of Hearings and Appeals for Maryland cases.
-A Rockville tax action lawyer could help someone to exercise their rights as taxpayers in pursuing court cases.
+Taxpayers who disagree with a proposed tax assessment have the right to request an appeal with the IRS Independent Office of Appeals federal cases or the Comptroller’s Office of Hearings and Appeals for Maryland cases.

 A taxpayer can explain the discrepancy in order to have the assessment adjusted.
 When utilizing Tax Court, the taxpayer is not required to prepay the disputed tax assessment.

 In addition, a person or business can request an offer in compromise or an installment agreement if they require an altered plan for paying the assessed tax.
 A Rockville Maryland Tax Court lawyer could help someone to exercise their right as a taxpayer in pursuing adjustments.

 If a taxpayer disagrees with a proposed assessment from the Comptroller of Maryland, they should request an appeal within 30 days.
 The Office of Hearings and Appeals will issue a Final Notice of Determination.
 If the taxpayer is not satisfied with this result, that individual then has 30 days to file a Petition of Appeal to the Maryland Tax Court.
 If this Petition is not filed within 30 days, the final determination from Appeals can no longer be challenged.